 Ongoing treatments to enhance circulation will soothe, relax and help promote a healthy recovery of your damaged hip muscles and tendons.
 Back/Hip T•Shellz treatments will also allow your soft tissue to extend further due to the deep warming sensation created by the enhanced circulation to the treatment area.
 The more extensible your tissues are, the less likely they are to strain or sprain.

-It may take weeks or months for these hip pain triggers to surface, but when they do, merely resting will not solve the underlying issues.
-You need to utilize options that actually treat the source of the pain and help reverse the damage that has been done.
+It may take weeks or months for atrophy issues to surface, but when they do, merely resting will not solve the underlying issues.
+You need to utilize options that will combat atrophy, treat the source of pain and keep soft tissue flexible and healthy as possible.

 Resting has a role to play, but it is only one small factor in a recovery plan.